delphidabbler/pashi/Src/3rdParty/ReadMe.txt

 This directory contains 3rd party source code required to build PasHi, including files from other DelphiDabbler projects.

-Currently it contains:
+Currently it contains no files.

-* PJStreamWrapper.pas from the Delphi Dabbler Stream Extension Classes v3.0